 Please fill out the forms and bring them to your first session.

 It is imperative that you register with Rowing Canada on their membership web site.
 Rowing Canada provides insurance and support services to rowers and clubs.
 Most important from your perspective is the insurance coverage.
 Unless you register with Rowing Canada, you are not covered by insurance.
-The cost of the Rowing Canada membership is included in your program fee, so there is no extra cost to register.
-You only have to register once as a Rowing Canada member, but you have to register each and every program you participate in and this must be done each year if you decide to continue rowing.
+The cost of the Rowing Canada membership is not included in your program fee, so please pay the current annual membership fee in the Deep Cove Rowing Club area of the Rowing Canada web site.
+You have to register once per year as a Rowing Canada member, but the membership allows you to row in all of the programs at Deep Cove Rowing Club and any other rowing club.

 You can access the registration forms and the Rowing Canada membership web site using the two buttons at the bottom of this program information list.